tradecloud/tradecloud-docs-api-v2/api/webhook-vs-polling.md

 The webhook is most suitable for companies with real time, high volume orders and having a web server or integration platform, firewall and SSL certificate available.

-You can either use `POST` to receive order or shipment content or alternatively `GET` to only receive an `orderId` or `shipmentId`.

-See [Webhook Connector](https://tradecloud.gitbook.io/connectors/webhook-connector) for setting up and using the webhook.
+We will send a `POST` request to your webhook containing the order or shipment content.
+See the [Webhook Connector Documentation](https://tradecloud.gitbook.io/connectors/webhook-connector) for more information.

-### Using `POST`
+### `POST` Request Content

-To receive order event messages use the [POST Order Webhook](https://swagger-ui.accp.tradecloud1.com/?url=https://api.accp.tradecloud1.com/v2/order-webhook-connector/specs.yaml#/order-webhook%20endpoints/webhookPost) endpoint.

-When using `POST` the order webhook request body contains:
+By using the [Order Webhook](https://swagger-ui.accp.tradecloud1.com/?url=https://api.accp.tradecloud1.com/v2/order-webhook-connector/specs.yaml#/order-webhook%20endpoints/webhookPost) endpoint for orders, you can receive order event messages.
+The order webhook `POST` request body sent by Tradecloud contains:

 * `eventName`: The event name summarizes what has happened.
 * `orderEvent`: The order event, when using a delivery schedule.
 * `singleDeliveryOrderEvent`: The order event, when using only one single delivery per order line.
 * `orderDocumentsEvent`: The order documents event, when using documents.

-To receive shipment event messages use the [POST Shipment Webhook](https://swagger-ui.accp.tradecloud1.com/?url=https://api.accp.tradecloud1.com/v2/shipment-webhook-connector/specs.yaml#/shipment-webhook%20endpoints/webhookPost) endpoint.

-When using `POST` the shipment webhook request body contains:
+By using the [Shipment Webhook](https://swagger-ui.accp.tradecloud1.com/?url=https://api.accp.tradecloud1.com/v2/shipment-webhook-connector/specs.yaml#/shipment-webhook%20endpoints/webhookPost) endpoint for shipments, you can receive the shipment contents.
+The shipment webhook `POST` request body sent by Tradecloud contains:

 * `eventName`: The event name summarizes what has happened.
 * `shipment`: The actual shipment.

-Use `POST` when:
+Use the webhook when:

 * You want to receive real time order or shipment events.
 * You want to receive the order event or shipment event content.